Genesis 50:1-Exodus 2:10

 Wow!
 Truly, no weapon formed against us will prosper (Isaiah 54:17).

 Time and space prohibits me to comment on every verse in this section of Scripture – but O how rich it is!

 The most important question anyone will ever have to answer is “Who do you say Jesus is?”
 Is He a passing prophet, a typical teacher, a random rabbi?
-Was He just a good man?
-It’s infinitely important to realize that He was infinitely more than all of that, He was the God-man.
+Was He merely a man?
+It’s critically important to realize that He was infinitely more than all of that, He was the God-man.
 Peter received that supernatural revelation from the Father and we read in:

 Matthew 16:16 (NKJV) “Simon Peter answered and said, ‘You are the Christ, the Son of the living God.’”